thisisparker/dotnet-jekyll/_posts/2014-04-04-silicon-valley-ad-tribute-to-steve-jobs-fair-use.md

 In case you’re not familiar with the original, this is a straightforward parody of [Albert M. Watson’s famous portrait of Steve Jobs](http://petapixel.com/2011/10/06/the-story-behind-albert-watsons-portrait-of-steve-jobs/), which appeared on the cover of Jobs’s biography and the memorial Apple homepage after his death.

 Maybe I had copyright on the brain more than usual, but the ad immediately brought to mind the case *[Leibovitz v.
 Paramount](https://en.wikipedia.org/wiki/Leibovitz_v._Paramount_Pictures_Corp.)*.
-That case was over whether an advertisement for a Naked Gun movie (below, right)—a parody of an Annie Leibovitz portrait of Demi Moore on the cover of Vanity Fair (below, left)—was a fair use. ((Side note: I don’t remember this magazine cover or movie ad firsthand, but what staying power must the photo have had to be the recognizable target of a parody two years later!
-Is there any magazine cover in the past decade that is so iconic?))
+That case was over whether an advertisement for a Naked Gun movie (below, right)—a parody of an Annie Leibovitz portrait of Demi Moore on the cover of Vanity Fair (below, left)—was a fair use.[^1]

 ![Images at issue in Leibovitz v.
 Paramount](https://parkerhiggins.net/wp-content/uploads/2014/04/leibovitzvparamount.png)